Marcos Alonso (footballer, born 1990): Barcelona

+Celta

+Alonso signed an initial one-year deal with Celta de Vigo on 28 August 2024, as a free agent.
+He finished his debut campaign with four goals, three in the league for the seventh-placed side.

 International career

 On 16 March 2018, Alonso received his first call-up for the Spain national team for friendlies against Germany and Argentina later that month.
 He debuted against the latter on the 27th in a 6–1 win at the Wanda Metropolitano where he replaced Jordi Alba with 11 minutes left, making the Alonsos the first Spanish family to have three generations of internationals and seventh worldwide.

 Personal life

 Alonso's grandfather, Marcos Alonso Imaz (better known as Marquitos), played with Real Madrid's first team for eight years.
-His father, Marcos Alonso Peña, played several seasons in Spain's top flight, most notably for Atlético Madrid and Barcelona, and both represented Spain at senior level.
+His father, Marcos Alonso Peña, spent several seasons in Spain's top flight, most notably with Atlético Madrid and Barcelona, and both represented Spain at senior level.

 On 3 May 2011, Alonso was the driver in an accident causing the death of a young woman in Madrid.
 He was the driver of a car that collided with a wall, killing one of the passengers, a 22-year-old woman, having been driving at 112.8 km/h in wet conditions in a 50 km/h zone, with a blood alcohol content of 0.93 mg/mL of blood.
 He faced 21 months in prison when sentenced in February 2016, but his punishment was changed to a €61,000 fine and a driving ban of three years and four months, which had already been spent.